jmcbroome/BTE/README.md

 ## Quickstart

-If you're on osx64 (MacOS) or linux64 (most Linux distributions) and have conda installed, you can install our package from conda.
-We serve on both the bioconda channel and on my personal anaconda channel (-c jmcbroome).
+If you're on osx64 (MacOS) or linux64 (most Linux distributions) and have conda installed, you can install our package from conda, via the bioconda channel.

 ```
 conda install -c bioconda bte